 Technology has more than met the social demands that this year has brought.
 You can now make super fun, interactive quizzes online and host them live and for free.

 Super fun, interactive and free is totally our bag at AhaSlides.
-In fact, we’ve gone and made you a 40-question family Christmas quiz that’s 100% online, downloadable for free right here!
+In fact, we’ve gone and made you a 40-question work Christmas quiz that’s 100% online, downloadable for free right here!

-Alternatively, if you’re looking for a Christmas party idea for remote employees, we’ve got you covered there too!
-Below is our 40-question work Christmas quiz – also completely free to download and alter:
+Alternatively, if you’re looking for a Christmas party idea for those closest to you, we’ve got you covered!
+Below is our 40-question family Christmas quiz – also completely free to download and alter:

 - Click the ‘sign up‘ button.